NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 *   **Live Parameter Tuning:** Use the sliders on the right-hand panel to adjust world parameters.
 The preview will update automatically.
 *   **Custom World Size:** Enter new dimensions (in chunks) into the text boxes and click **"Apply Size Changes"** to re-initialize the world.
 *   **Baking Your World:** When you are satisfied with the design, click **"Bake World"**.
-This will start the slow, offline rendering process in the background.
+This will start the fast, offline rendering process in the background.
 The editor will remain responsive.
 *   **Standard Controls:**
     *   **Pan:** `W`, `A`, `S`, `D` keys
     *   **Zoom:** Mouse Wheel Up/Down